Angelo1211/HybridRenderingEngine/README.md

 * [sIBL Archive](http://www.hdrlabs.com/sibl/archive.html): All other HDR maps & skyboxes.
 * [Default Skybox](http://www.custommapmakers.org/skyboxes.php)

-Thank you to all the 3D & texture artists who have made their assets free to use and so awesome to look at.
+Thank you to all the 3D & texture artists who have made their assets free to use and so beautiful to look at.
 If it weren't for you guys I'd probably still be staring at the same old boring utah teapot all damn day!

 If I've mis-acknowledged, misattributed, or missed any references, please, create a new GitHub issue or send me a DM on Twitter and I'll make sure to fix it immediately.

+### Graphics Programming Community <3

+Shout-out to Kostas Anagnostou and Eric Arnebäck for taking the time to answer all of my questions for the last couple of months, your explanations made understanding every daunting topic a breeze!

 ## License